elotl/kip-enterprise-gcp/README.md

 - make
 - kubectl >= 1.14, configured to access the GKE cluster

-If you want to enable image caching, you also need a File Storage or NFS server in your network.
+If you want to enable image caching, you also need a Filestore or NFS server in your network.
 Image caching will increase pod start up times, especially if the images used by your pods are large.

 ### Install from the command line